KLB7/IntraMine/README.md

 IntraMine is an intranet service suite aimed mainly at Strawberry Perl Windows developers.
 Because you deserve nice things too.
 Mind, anyone can install and use it on a Windows box, but if you know a little Perl it will cut down installation cursing by approximately 30%.

-An attempt has been made to address the following:
+I lead a sheltered life, so these things bothered me more than perhaps they should have:

- - local file Search could be nicer, in particular it could show a complete view of hit documents with the hits marked
+ - local/NAS file Search could be nicer, in particular it could present a view of any document where hits happened, with hits marked in the document and on the scroll bar.
+It should of course be very fast, and need no manual updating when documents change.
- - Perl for Windows multiprocessing is, well, horrible comes to mind
+ - Perl for Windows multiprocessing is, well, disappointing
- - autolinking for local files is very limited in all editors
+ - autolinking for local files is very limited in editors
  - images are too hard to use in source and text files - so they aren't
  - most markdown approaches are not as minimal, memorable, mimetic, or automatic as one might wish for, when it comes to intranet use and in-house documentation.